 Still stinging from their embarrassing defeat at the Battle of Chickamauga in September, the Army of the Cumberland mounted a second heroic charge up the ridge and overran the Rebels.
 By 6 o’clock, the center of Bragg’s army was in full retreat and the Union held Missionary Ridge.
 After abandoning Missionary Ridge, Bragg ordered his army to march south toward Dalton, Georgia.
 Sherman and Hooker pursued briefly, but Grant soon called a halt, not wanting his forces to get too far from their supply lines.

-Following the breakout from Chattanooga, Grant ordered Sherman north on November 29, 1863, to relieve Major General Ambrose E. Burnside’s Army of the Ohio, which was being besieged by at Knoxville, Tennessee.
+Following the breakout from Chattanooga, Grant ordered Sherman north on November 29, 1863, to relieve Major General Ambrose E. Burnside and the Army of the Ohio, which was being besieged by Confederate forces under the command of General James Longstreet at Knoxville, Tennessee.
 As Sherman’s army approached Knoxville, Longstreet abandoned his investment and retreated toward Virginia, leaving Tennessee firmly under Union control.

 Military District of the Mississippi Commander